 You should also consider how much EDI data you want to exchange with your business partner.
 If you expect a very large volume of data, you might consider an on-premises EDI solution.
 A company’s IT architecture and its team play a vital role in implementing EDI on-premises.
 Make sure the company has the proper hardware infrastructure, and that the IT department is ready to tackle this project.

 Now that we’ve discussed the main types of EDI solutions, let’s talk about what to look for in an EDI provider.
+There are several different kinds of EDI service providers available.

 In developed markets, as a rule, a large service provider gets almost everything – the vast majority of customers start using its product because they do not bother with in-depth analysis of technologies and services, but use the same thing that other companies or business partners utilize.